Privacy Policy — No Panic

 ^3.11.3), distributed globally on the Apple App Store and Google Play; package name / bundle identifierapp.nopanic. - Third-party packages used that may touch the network or OS storage:

-purchases_flutter(RevenueCat),firebase_core+firebase_analytics(Firebase Analytics — gated on opt-in consent),app_tracking_transparency(iOS only — shows the system ATT prompt when analytics is opted in, as described in §3.4),google_fonts(runtime font fetch),just_audio+audio_service+audio_session(local audio playback, including background playback and lock-screen / Control Center / Notification controls for the Sleep exercise via a customAudioHandler; other exercises use plainjust_audioonly),shared_preferences(local key-value storage, including theanalytics_consentflag),sqflite(local SQLite),url_launcher(opens external URLs in the system browser when you tap Terms, Privacy, or Support),package_info_plus(reads local app version/build number). - External URLs opened (only when you tap them): the Terms URL, the Privacy URL, and the Support email's
+purchases_flutter(RevenueCat),firebase_core+firebase_analytics(Firebase Analytics — gated on opt-in consent),facebook_app_events(Meta Facebook App Events — gated on opt-in consent and, on iOS, on ATT beingauthorized, as described in §3.5),app_tracking_transparency(iOS only — shows the system ATT prompt when analytics is opted in, as described in §3.4 and §3.5),google_fonts(runtime font fetch),supabase_flutter(Supabase client — network calls to the Doctor Directory backend, as described in §3.6),image_picker(optional photo selection for a Doctor Directory submission; on iOS uses the system gallery via PHPicker and, when you photograph your certificate, the camera),flutter_image_compress(client-side compression of the submitted photo and certificate image before upload),country_state_city(bundled offline country/city list for the Doctor Directory filter — no network call),just_audio+audio_service+audio_session(local audio playback, including background playback and lock-screen / Control Center / Notification controls for the Sleep exercise via a customAudioHandler; other exercises use plainjust_audioonly),shared_preferences(local key-value storage, including theanalytics_consentflag),sqflite(local SQLite),url_launcher(opens external URLs in the system browser when you tap Terms, Privacy, or Support),package_info_plus(reads local app version/build number). - External URLs opened (only when you tap them): the Terms URL, the Privacy URL, and the Support email's

 mailto:link. - API keys: a RevenueCat public SDK key is compiled into the build via